MetaLang/d-articles/std variant is everything cool about d.md

 template<class...
 Ts> overloaded(Ts...) -> overloaded<Ts...>;
 ```

-But if you're stuck with C++14 or older, well... you're out of luck.
-Even then, this code is still quite ugly (though I suspect I could get used to the elipses syntax eventually).
-This code is also still very complicated to write and understand, despite being a massive improvement on the previous implementation of `make_visitor`.
-There's still a lot of moving parts here and a lot of complicated template expansion and code generation going on behind the scenes, and if you screw something up you'd better believe that the compiler is going to spit some very perplexing errors back at you.
+However, this code is still quite ugly (though I suspect I could get used to the elipses syntax eventually).
+Despite being a massive improvement on the preceding example, it's complicated to get right the first time, and to understand later on.
+There's still a lot of moving parts and a lot of complicated template expansion and code generation going on behind the scenes, and if you screw something up you'd better believe that the compiler is going to spit some very perplexing errors back at you.

 <sup>**_Note:_** As a fun exercise, try leaving out an overload for one of the types contained in your `variant` and marvel at the truly cryptic error message your compiler prints.</sup>

+Here's an example from [cppreference.com](http://en.cppreference.com/w/cpp/utility/variant/visit) which is the _minimal_ amount of work necessary to use `std::visit`:

 ```C++
 template<class...
 Ts> struct overloaded : Ts... { using Ts::operator()...; };